cdktf/cdktf-provider-azurerm/docs/monitorWorkspace.java.md

 - *Type:* java.lang.String

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.61.0/docs/resources/monitor_workspace#id MonitorWorkspace#id}.
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.62.0/docs/resources/monitor_workspace#id MonitorWorkspace#id}.

 Please be aware that the id field is automatically added to all resources in Terraform providers using a Terraform provider SDK version below 2.
 If you experience problems setting this value it might not be settable.
 Please take a look at the provider documentation to ensure it should be settable.

+---

+##### `publicNetworkAccessEnabled`<sup>Optional</sup> <a name="publicNetworkAccessEnabled" id="@cdktf/provider-azurerm.monitorWorkspace.MonitorWorkspace.Initializer.parameter.publicNetworkAccessEnabled"></a>

+- *Type:* java.lang.Boolean OR com.hashicorp.cdktf.IResolvable

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/azurerm/3.62.0/docs/resources/monitor_workspace#public_network_access_enabled MonitorWorkspace#public_network_access_enabled}.

 ---